alexrutz/flightgpt/README.md

 meet waypoint altitude constraints when following a route.
 An approach mode now tracks an ILS localizer and glideslope for hands-off landings.
+The autopilot display now reports the active vertical mode (VS, ALT, VNAV or APP) so external hardware can mimic the Airbus flight mode annunciations.
 Wing icing is now simulated and increases stall speed unless the wing anti-ice system is active.
 Flap and landing gear mechanisms can now jam when moved above their